ncase/blog/src/posts/on-depression.md

 The top effect size is **around +0.558, which is like going from an F to D–, or C to B–.** You get this maximum effect around 1 to 2 grams of extra EPA, and _too much_ EPA gets worse results.
 The meta-analysis finds that Omega-3 supplements that are ~60% EPA (and the rest DHA) are optimal.

-This finding is roughly in line with later meta-analyses.
-[Liao et al 2019](https://www.nature.com/articles/s41398-019-0515-5.pdf) also finds that ~1 gram of ≥60% EPA is best, but actually found a much higher effect size: +1.03.
+<u>Is this in line with later meta-analyses?</u> More or less!
+[Liao et al 2019](https://www.nature.com/articles/s41398-019-0515-5.pdf) also finds that ~1 gram of ≥60% EPA is best, but actually finds a higher effect size: +1.03.
 [Kelaiditis et al 2023](https://pubmed.ncbi.nlm.nih.gov/37028202/) also finds 1 to 2g of ≥60% EPA is best, but found a lower effect size of +0.43… which is still _as good_ as the _best_ antidepressant!
+So, I'm taking +0.558 as the median estimate.

-Either way, let's boil this down to a recommendation.
-You want around 1 gram of EPA a day.
+<u>Let's convert this to an actionable recommendation:</u> You want around 1 gram of EPA a day.
 So if your supplements are 60% EPA, you need 1 gram ÷ 0.6 ~= 1.667 grams = 1667 milligrams.
 Let's round this down for convenience: **get 1500 mg/day of 60%-EPA Omega-3 supplements.**

 In comparison, [most official health organizations recommend](https://www.healthline.com/nutrition/how-much-omega-3) "250–500 mg _combined_ EPA and DHA each day for healthy adults." _That is over three times too low,_ at least for optimal effects on depression.
 Which, as we calculated above, is probably around 1500 mg/day.
 (The official safe dose is 5000 mg/day)

-Finally, a (small) study _directly_ investigating the link between suicide & Omega-3.
+<u>Direct effect on suicide:</u> Finally, a (small) study _directly_ investigating the link between suicide & Omega-3.
 [Sublette et al 2006](https://psychiatryonline.org/doi/pdf/10.1176/ajp.2006.163.6.1100): “Low \[DHA\] and low Omega-3 proportions \[...\] predicted risk of suicidal behavior among depressed patients over the 2-year period.”
 Though keep in mind this is a small study, and it's observational not experimental.
 Also, weird that contrary to the above studies on depression, _DHA_ predicted suicide but _not_ EPA.
 Not sure what to make of that.

 Bonus: Omega-3 may also boost cognition?
 [Shahinfar et al 2025](https://www.nature.com/articles/s41598-025-16129-8.pdf): “Enhancement of global cognitive abilities was observed with increasing omega-3 dosage up to 1500 mg/day. \[effect size = 1.00, like going from a grade of C to B!\], followed by downward trend at higher doses.”